jkcso/Intel-One/README.md

 - Get insights on lifetime reddit user activity by providing a username.
 - Search engine search in google, duckduckgo, baidu and bing.
 - Github search about known published open source projects.
+- Perform all of the above using just one flag.

 ### Targeting companies
 - Same social media search as above when applicable.